 There’s much debate about the Dismal Swamp Canal in the boating world.
-Some say it’s beautiful, but others complain about the hazards, the amber-colored water, and the slow progress to get through it.
+Some say it’s beautiful, but others complain about the potential hazards in the water, the amber-colored water, and the slow progress to get through.
 We really wanted to do it, and were told that the fall is a good time to take the trip due to the foliage….so we went for it!
 Knowing that we could follow our friends Kathy and Braendon aboard Papillon, who have previously traveled through the “swamp”, was a comfort.
 We left Tidewater Yacht Marina at 7 am, as we wanted to catch the 8:30 am opening of the Deep Creek Lock.
 If we missed that opening, we would be waiting until 11 am…not what we wanted, as that’s a long time to idle a boat, most especially in icky weather!
 The morning was gloomy with spots of rain, 70 degrees and humid.

 Gloomy morning leaving Tidewater Yacht Basin

 A short way down the river, just after passing under the Route 64 bridge, we turned down Deep Creek, which leads to the Dismal Swamp Canal.